MicrosoftDocs/learn/learn-pr/azure/intro-to-endpoint-manager/includes/11-understand-conditional-access.md

 Conditional Access combines granular control over organizational data with a user experience that maximizes worker productivity on any device from any location.

-The following video shows how Advanced Threat Protection (ATP) is integrated into common scenarios that you regularly experience:
+The following video shows how conditional access is integrated into common scenarios that you regularly experience:

 > [!VIDEO https://www.youtube.com/embed/A7IrxAH87wc?start=178]